 The Manager shall have a process to manage impact achievement on a portfolio basis.
 The objective of the process is to establish and monitor impact performance for the whole portfolio, while recognizing that impact may vary across individual investments in the portfolio.
 As part of the process, the Manager shall consider aligning staff incentive systems with the achievement of impact, as well as with financial performance.

-An annual Impact and ESG report will be developed using the information gathered during on-going monitoring and reporting activities.
-The report will include the review of each portfolio company progress against its ESG and Impact Action Plan as well as the progress of the fund against its Impact objectives.
+An annual Impact and ESG report is developed using the information gathered during on-going monitoring and reporting activities.
+The report includes the review of each portfolio company progress against its ESG and Impact Action Plan as well as the progress of the fund against its impact objectives.

-All investment professionals, portfolio managers and members of the Impact and ESG team have annual Impact and ESG objectives, which are part of their mid-year and their annual appraisal process which informs bonus allocations.
+All investment professionals, portfolio managers and members of the Impact and ESG team have annual Impact and ESG objectives based on Impact and ESG practices, which are part of their mid-year and their annual appraisal process which informs bonus allocations.

-DPI has established its contribution to the achievement of impact for investees through financial and non-financial measures.
+DPI has established its contribution to the achievement of impact for investees through financial and non-financial measures, which are outlined in Impact Action Plans.
 The contribution is articulated through investees’ theory of change, showing DPI’s additionally in terms of inputs and opportunities for value creation that will lead to targeted outputs, outcomes and impact.

 The theory of change model is applied firstly at Fund level to establish contribution pathways for DPI to drive impact across the themes of gender, climate change and job quality across its portfolio.
-DPI can create positive change across these areas due to the geographic focus and markets of its investments.
-The model is then applied to each investment to identify activities that will contribute to outcomes across the Fund’s priority areas, and any additional impact areas that are specific to the company’s business.
-A baseline contribution strategy and an impact score for the company are established pre-investment, and a predicted impact score is provided for the end of the investment holding period, which is also used to determine impact targets for the company.
+The model is then applied to each investment to identify activities that may contribute to outcomes across the Fund’s impact themes, and any additional impact areas that are specific to the company’s business.

 The management of value-add and impact considerations begins at screening stage and continues throughout the course of the investment life cycle.
 The process entails the identification of the intended outcomes arising from specific interventions or the everyday operations of Portfolio Companies, establishing DPI’s contribution to these, and considering any negative impacts that may arise, with a view to mitigating these.